 Princeton Review Ranks UT Dallas One of Nation’s Top Values

-The University of Texas at Dallas has earned recognition as one of the best values among the nation’s public colleges for the first time by The Princeton Review.
+The University of Texas at Dallas is one of the best values among the nation’s public colleges, according to The Princeton Review.

-The list includes 75 public and 75 private colleges and universities and was released Tuesday in the book The Best Value Colleges: 2013 Edition.
+The list includes 75 public and 75 private institutions and was released Tuesday in the book The Best Value Colleges 2014 Edition.

-According to the list, UT Dallas is one of only four public universities in Texas to be named among the best values, along with The University of Texas at Austin, Texas A&M University and the University of Houston.
+According to the list, UT Dallas is one of only four public Texas universities to be named among the best values, along with The University of Texas at Austin, Texas A&M University and the University of Houston.

-The survey ranked the top 10 in both public and private institutions, and the remaining schools were unranked and noted as best values.
+The survey ranked the top 10 public and private institutions.
+The remaining schools in each group were recognized as best values, but not ranked.
 Rice University was the sole private institution in Texas named to the list.